ITSSONAM-0/DSA_SHEET_JAVA/Array/ArrayNotes.md

 return maxSum;
 ```
 # Stepwise
-1.current accumulates running sum of a candidate subarray.
+1. current accumulates running sum of a candidate subarray.
-2.Add each element v to current.
+2. Add each element v to current.
 3. If current exceeds maxSum, update maxSum.
-4.If current becomes negative, reset current to 0 (no point in carrying a negative prefix).
+4. If current becomes negative, reset current to 0 (no point in carrying a negative prefix).
-5.At the end maxSum holds the maximum possible contiguous subarray sum.
+5. At the end maxSum holds the maximum possible contiguous subarray sum.

 Edge cases: Works even if all numbers negative because maxSum starts at Integer.MIN_VALUE.
 If all negative, maxSum becomes the largest (least negative) element.